 - chickpeas and brown rice.

-- some breakfast cereals, margarine and bread have folic acid added, these are called 'fortified' foods.
+Some breakfast cereals, plant-based spreads and bread have folic acid added.

 During pregnancy, it's important to try to have a balanced diet that includes a variety of foods.
 This will help make sure that you and our baby have all the nutrients you need.
 Find out more about how to eat well during pregnancy.